Velvia: Velvia 100

 On July 6, 2021, Fujifilm announced the discontinuation of Velvia 100 within the United States, effective immediately.
 The chemical phenol, isopropylated phosphate (3:1) (PIP (3:1)) (CASRN 68937-41-7), the use of which is banned under the EPA's Toxic Substances Control Act (TSCA), is present in minuscule quantities within the layers of the film.
-While Fujifilm believes the trace amount is not harmful to the environment, they opted to discontinue the film within the United States out of dedication to sustainability and compliance with the regulation.
+While Fujifilm believes the trace amount is not harmful to the environment, they opted to discontinue the film within the United States in compliance with the regulation.
 Their statement does not make it clear if the film will continue to be sold in other markets.

 Velvia 100F

-Velvia 100F (RVP 100F) offers saturated colors, better color fidelity and higher contrast.
-It was introduced in 2002 and discontinued in 2012 in most formats and markets, and is now only sold as sheet film (4x5" and 8x10") in Japan only.
+Velvia 100F offers saturated colors, better color fidelity and higher contrast.
+It was introduced in 2002.
+It was discontinued in 2012 in most formats and markets, and is now only sold as sheet film (4x5" and 8x10") exclusively in Japan.
 Velvia 100F is less saturated than RVP50 and is accurate in color rendition with the exception of yellow.
 It exaggerates this color, especially when there is a slight yellowish cast in the scene.
 On film, this will be a deeper and more noticeable yellow.
 Skin color was rendered better.

 Long exposure problems

-The original Velvia (RVP) suffered much more from reciprocity failure than most other films.
+The original Velvia suffered much more from reciprocity failure than most other films.
 Exposing the film for as little as 16 seconds produced a color shift, typically to purple or green, depending on shooting conditions.
 Anything over four seconds requires the use of magenta color correction filters if correct color balance is required, exposures of 64 seconds and longer are "not recommended" by Fuji.

-Velvia 100 (RVP 100) is much better with long exposures: no reciprocity failure compensation is required for exposures shorter than 1 minute.
+Velvia 100 is much better with long exposures: no reciprocity failure compensation is required for exposures shorter than 1 minute.